codingfinance/r4ds/README.md

-# R for Data Science
+# R for Data Science - by Garrett Grolemund & Hadley Wickham

 This repo contains the practice code for the R for data science book.